-To inculcate the love for learning Chinese, parents first have to possess a positive attitude towards helping your child learn.
+To inculcate the love for learning Chinese, parents first have to possess a positive attitude towards helping their children learn.

 Here’s a secret to help your child fall in love with Chinese.
 Just remember this very simple acronym LANGUAGES and you will find be amazed by what you can accomplish with your child!